 The first minutes of arriving at a school can make a big difference to your day.
 Getting them right means making good connections with the school staff and getting the information you need to have a successful day.
-Here are my tips for managing your day as a supply teacher.
+Here are my tips for making the right impression in your next supply role.

 When arriving at the school it is often the receptionist staff who will orientate you around the school, showing you where the staff room is, where the toilets are and so on.
 They are key to you getting what you need to make your day run smoothly so always try to be warm and friendly even if your journey may not have been smooth.
 They have a lot to get on with during their working day, so it’s good to get all the things you need from them first thing so as not to keep bothering them.